benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 password: *******
 ```

-Finally whenever you need to start WSL open a Powershell window and type:
+Going forward, whenever you need to start WSL, open a Powershell window and type:

 ```
 wsl